 - What should I do to ensure the security of my property?

 - Does the school have insurance for the property I bring to school?

 When will I know who my roommate is?Room assignment letters are mailed the first week of August, or January for the spring semester.
 If you do not receive your letter by one week before the semester begins, please call 740-376-4784.

-How well does the room and roommate assignment process work?Each year the Dean of Students Office assigns hundreds of new students to rooms and roommates.
+How well does the room and roommate assignment process work?Each year the Office of Community Living assigns hundreds of new students to rooms and roommates.
 This task is done by hand, matching roommates one student at a time.
 It is not possible to meet every request of every student.
 A crucial part of living in a residence hall and getting along with your new classmates is making an effort to get to know your roommate(s) and adjusting to each other's habits and lifestyles.
 First year residents are assigned roomates who are members of their choosen Living/Learning Community or FYE class.

-What if my roommate doesn't show up and I end up in a room by myself?The Dean of Students Office may assign you a roommate, or you can find a roommate on your own.
+What if my roommate doesn't show up and I end up in a room by myself?The Office of Community Living may assign you a roommate, or you can find a roommate on your own.
 You may be required to consolidate with another student and move.
 If space permits, you may be able to obtain a room as a default single.
 There is a fee per semester associated with occupying a double room as a single room for any reason.

-What if I don't like my roommate and want to move?After the first two weeks of each semester, you can contact your Resident Director to discuss issues with your current roomate.
+What if I don't like my roommate and want to move?After the first two weeks of each semester, you can contact your Community Coordinator to discuss issues with your current roomate.
 Changes to room assignments normally take place during the last weeks of the Fall semester.

 What is the size of a typical student room?Elsie Newton 16’ by 16’

 Dorothy Webster Rooms Vary

 What furniture does the College provide in my room?You and your roommate will each have a single size bed, desk, chair, chest of drawers, a closet for each of you, window screens and window blinds.